Nazpe/Thesis/README.txt

 -> Cluster Analysis: the data is clustered and separated in different populations;
 -> logistic Regression Mortality in different populations: localized models are obtained and evaluated.

+Note: The Data is not present in this repo.